configcat/docs/website/docs/sdk-reference/node.md

 }
 ```

-(Please note that top-level awaits are available only if your application is [set up to use the ECMAScript module system](https://nodejs.org/api/esm.html).
+(Please note that [top-level await in modules](https://exploringjs.com/impatient-js/ch_modules.html#top-level-await) is available only if your project is [set up to use the ECMAScript module system](https://nodejs.org/api/esm.html).
 Otherwise you will need either to take the Promise way or to wrap your code in an async function as shown [here](https://github.com/configcat/node-sdk/blob/master/samples/console/index.js).)

 The Promise way: